On the microstructure of higher-dimensional Reissner-Nordstr\"om black holes in quantum regime: Thermodynamic Ruppeiner geometry

 The components of $g_{\mu\nu}$ are given by

 and are detailed in Appendix.
 Curvature is

 where $g=\det{g_{\mu\nu}}=g_{MM}g_{QQ}-g_{MQ}^2$ (See Appendix).

 Before computing Ruppeiner curvature, it is imperative to emphasize the interpretation of it.
 A zero Ruppeiner curvature has been associated with non-interacting BH molecules- much like an ideal gas.
 A non-zero Ruppeiner curvature depicts non-vanishing interactions between BH molecules.
 A negative curvature indicates attractive interactions and vice-versa \cite{Ruppeiner:2013yca}.
 If that is the case, a negative curvature would allude to the existence of a stable system.
 Since Ruppeiner curvature signifies interactions between BH constituents, one would expect a BH system always have a large curvature since it is a collapsed object with incredible density.
 However, following Ruppeiner's reasoning \cite{Ruppeiner:2013yca}, it seems convincing to assume that gravitational degrees of freedom responsible for holding up the system elements might have a non-statistical nature since the gravitating particles have collapsed into central singularity.
 Thermodynamic curvature merely reflects the interactions (perhaps non-gravitational) among the fluctuating thermodynamic constituents at BH surface originating from the underlying gravity-bound system.
-In that case, associating an ideal gas-like behaviour with zero curvature makes perfect sense.
+In that case, associating an ideal gas-like behaviour with zero curvature makes perfect sense.\\ The usual picture of Ruppeiner geometry considers a classical geometry, quantum corrections to geometry and entropy change things significantly on small scales.
+In fact, on quantum scales, it is a kind of non-equilibrium description of BH thermodynamics \cite{Pourhassan:2021mhb,Pourhassan:2022irk,Iso:2011gb}.
+Since present work considers quantum corrections to the thermodynamics (and not the geometry), our definition of Ruppeiner geometry is also somehow effective as it includes a quantum-corrected thermodynamic entropy.
+Thus, it is reasonable to think that this formulation of Ruppeiner geometry is extrapolated to quantum scales.
+Such work has been done in Ref. \cite{Pourhassan:2020bzu} which considers a Born-Infeld BH.